 Everyone from Navy personnel to Air Force technicians and pilots to civilian pilots and airline passengers are now more than willing to risk the scorn that was previously associated with speaking out about UFOs.

-Three such men, former cavalrymen in the United State Army, recently spoke to DailyMail.com about their experience in dealing with UFOs.
+Three such men, former cavalrymen in the United State Army, spoke to DailyMail.com last year about their experience in dealing with UFOs.

 The three Army veterans claim that while stationed at a American military base in the Middle East in 2014 they saw eight bright objects in the sky over Sinai, hovering and flying at speeds they had never seen before.

 The three cavalry scouts, who are trained in identifying aircraft, believe the objects they witnessed were of non-human origin.